 THIS IS WHAT I AM UP TO

 NEWEST PROJECT!
-THE SPRECKELS FAMILY - FROM HAWAII to SAN FRANCISCO to SAN DIEGO to CORONADO
+JOHN D. SPRECKELS and his INTERESTING family - FROM HAWAII to SAN FRANCISCO to SAN DIEGO to CORONADO

 WOWZERS!
 WHAT A STORY!